 As we slide closer to the holidays you might be thinking that you should either a) take your home off the market until after the new year or b) skip the decorating.
 Honestly, there’s no reason to do either.
 Why?

-Decorating Your Home for the Christmas Holiday Dallas Interior Fabric
+Decorating Your Home For The Christmas Holiday Dallas Interior Fabric

 1. Nix the excess clutter.